jekhokie/jekhokie.github.io/_posts/2016-08-22-installing-statsd-for-graphite.markdown

 date:   2016-08-22 07:26:04 -0400
 categories: ubuntu graphite statsd
 ---
-Instructions related to the installation and configuration of [Statsd](https://github.com/etsy/statsd/wiki) on an Ubuntu 16.04 virtual machine.
+Tutorial related to the installation and configuration of [Statsd](https://github.com/etsy/statsd/wiki) on an Ubuntu 16.04 virtual machine.
 Note that these instructions follow the "Install from Source" process from the documentation in order to facilitate the highest level of configurability.